ajantaju/F4FEVR/README.md

 Made "FRIK F4FEVR" Valve Index controller profile to steamVR based on /u/rollingrock16 setup.
 Use "Right Grip to Interact - UI fix" with this.

 I do not know what are good for other controllers.

+## Issues/Bugs

+- Point Lookout is causing crashing in non-english versions of the game.
+Disable Point Lookout related stuff or [set game language to english.](https://youtu.be/kvmeHaTfquU?t=51)